Music marked "New!" in gold type is

 1821 as he was completing his studies.
 It is believed that the composer

-was influenced by Paganini's Etude for Solo Clarinet which had been
+was influenced by Paganini's Etude for Solo Violin which had been

 published the year before as well as other virtuoso Paganini works.